Peter Tobin: Angelika Kluk murder

 In September 2006, Tobin was working as a church handyman at St Patrick's Church in Anderston, Glasgow.
-He had assumed the name of Pat McLaughlin to avoid detection, as he was still on the Violent and Sex Offender Register following his 1994 convictions for rape and assault.
-An arrest warrant had been issued for Tobin in November 2005 after he moved from Paisley without notifying the police, but he was not discovered until he became a suspect in Angelika Kluk's murder at the church.
-In May 2007, he received a further thirty-month sentence for breaching the terms of the register.
+He had assumed the name "Pat McLaughlin" to avoid detection, as he was still on the Violent and Sex Offender Register following his 1994 convictions.
+An arrest warrant had been issued for Tobin in November 2005 after he moved from Paisley without notifying police, but he was not discovered until he became a suspect in the murder of twenty-three-year-old Angelika Kluk at the church.
+In May 2007, Tobin received a further thirty-month sentence for breaching the terms of the register.

-Kluk, a 23-year-old student from Poland, was staying at the presbytery of St Patrick's Church, where she worked as a cleaner to help finance her Scandinavian studies course at the University of Gdańsk.
-She was last seen alive in the company of Tobin on 24 September 2006, and is thought to have been attacked by him in the garage attached to the presbytery.
-Kluk was beaten, raped and stabbed, and her body was concealed in an underground chamber beneath the floor near the confessional in the church.
+Kluk, a student from Poland, was staying at the presbytery of St Patrick's Church, where she worked as a cleaner to help finance her Scandinavian studies course at the University of Gdańsk.
+She was last seen alive in the company of Tobin on 24 September and is thought to have been attacked by him in the garage attached to the presbytery.
+Kluk was beaten, raped and stabbed, and her body was concealed in an underground chamber beneath the floor near the confessional of the church.
 Forensic evidence suggested that she was still alive when she was placed under the floorboards.
+The investigation was led by Detective Superintendent David Swindle of Strathclyde Police.
 Police found her body on 29 September, and Tobin was arrested in London shortly afterwards.
-He had been admitted to hospital under a false name, and with a fictitious complaint.
+He had been admitted to hospital under a false name and with a fictitious complaint.

-A six-week trial resulted from the evidence gathered under the supervision of Detective Superintendent David Swindle of Strathclyde Police, and took place at the High Court of Justiciary in Edinburgh, between 23 March and 4 May 2007.
-The trial judge was Lord Menzies, the prosecution was led by Advocate Depute Dorothy Bain, and the defence by Donald Findlay QC.
+A six-week trial took place at the High Court of Justiciary in Edinburgh, between 23 March and 4 May 2007.
+The trial judge was Lord Menzies, the prosecution was led by Advocate Depute Dorothy Bain and the defence by Donald Findlay QC.
 Tobin was found guilty of raping and murdering Kluk and was sentenced to life imprisonment, to serve a minimum of twenty-one years.
-In sentencing Tobin, Judge Lord Menzies described him as "an evil man".
+In sentencing Tobin, Judge Lord Menzies described him as "an evil man."